Teldarheimur/telda/README.md

 div wr1, wr2, wr3, wr4 | 52     | wr1 = wr3 / wr4; wr2 = wr3 % wr4
 mul br1, br2, br3, br4 | 53     | br2, br1 = br3 * br4 (br2 has the upper bytes)
 mul wr1, wr2, wr3, wr4 | 54     | wr2, wr1 = wr3 * wr4 (wr2 has the upper bytes)
+adc wr1, wr2, wr3      | 55     | wr1 = wr2 + wr3 + carry flag
+adc wr1, wr2, wr3      | 56     | wr1 = wr2 + wr3 + carry flag
+sbb wr1, wr2, wr3      | 57     | wr1 = wr2 - (wr3 + carry flag)
+sbb wr1, wr2, wr3      | 58     | wr1 = wr2 - (wr3 + carry flag)
+...                    | 59-5f  | reserved
+call w                 | 60     | Relative call, writes next instruction location to `rl` and increments the program counter by w jmp w                  | 61     | Relative jump by w, increments the program counter by w jez w                  | 62     | Conditional relative jump by w if zero flag is set jlt w                  | 63     | Conditional relative jump by w if sign flag is not equal to overflow flag jle w                  | 64     | Conditional relative jump by w if sign flag is not equal to overflow flag AND zero flag is set jgt w                  | 65     | Conditional relative jump by w if sign flag is equal to overflow flag and zero flag is not set jge w                  | 66     | Conditional relative jump by w if sign flag is equal to overflow flag jnz w                  | 67     | Conditional relative jump by w if zero flag is not set jo  w                  | 68     | Conditional relative jump by w if overflow flag is set jno w                  | 69     | Conditional relative jump by w if overflow flag is not set ja  w                  | 6a     | Conditional relative jump by w if carry flag and zero flag are both not set jae,jnc w              | 6b     | Conditional relative jump by w if carry flag is not set jb,jc w                | 6c     | Conditional relative jump by w if carry flag is set jbe w                  | 6d     | Conditional relative jump by w if carry flag OR zero flag are set ...                    | 6e     | reserved setCC br               | 6f     | Set br to 1 if the condition in CC, else 0, where CC is an suffix like the conditional jumps above, encoded as set br, o (where o = a latter nibble equivalent to an above conditional jump)
 ```

 ## Missing documentation